swift-server/guides/docs/log-levels.md

 >
 > Debug level logging should not completely undermine the performance of a production system.

-As such, `debug` logging should not be overly noisy.
-It should provide a high value understanding of what is going on in the library for end users without diving deep into its internals.
-This is what `trace` is intended for.
+As such, `debug` logging should provide a high value understanding of what is going on in the library for end users, using domain relevant language.
+Logging at `debug` level should not be overly noisy or dive deep into internals; this is what `trace` is intended for.

 Use `warning` level sparingly.
 Whenever possible, try to rather return or throw `Error` to end users that are descriptive enough so they can inspect, log them and figure out the issue.
-Potentially they may then enable debug logging to find out more about the issue.
+Potentially, they may then enable debug logging to find out more about the issue.

 It is okay to log a `warning` "once", for example on system startup.
 This may include some one off "more secure configuration is available, try upgrading to it!" log statement upon a server's startup.
 You may also log warnings from background processes, which otherwise have no other means of informing the end user about some issue.